-For every item in the budget concerning expert fees for work performed in the BC, the immediately following item in the same activity will be entitled 'twinning management costs compensation' and quantified at 150% of the preceding item.
+For every item in the budget concerning expert fees for work performed in the BC, the immediately following item in the same activity is labelled 'Twinning management costs compensation' and quantified at 150% of the preceding item.
 The amount in the budget is indicative and actual payment will be based on the real amount of fees for days actually worked in the BC.